 International Teaching Learning Network

-Educational technologies and the choice to incorporate technology into your class session is many things to many people.
+Educational technologies and the choice to incorporate technology into your class session are many things to many people.
 To the person who is on the fence, it may seem like a very daunting task.
 But, to the digital natives and technology enthusiasts, it is just another day and another class session.
 Deciding to incorporate any form of technology into your class session is complicated and should not only be done because everyone else is doing it.

 Adding technology to your class session needs to be purposeful.

-One reason, if you are considering to add technology to your class, is that blended learning has become more of the standard method of instruction delivery and preferred by students (Pomerantz & Brooks, 2017).
+One reason, if you are considering adding technology to your class, is that blended learning has become more of the standard method of instruction delivery and preferred by students (Pomerantz & Brooks, 2017).
 Don’t get me wrong, I do love the catchy music of Kahoot or the instant instructor feedback of Plickers, but the class session needs to be enhanced by the technology, not driven by it.

 NewSchools Venture Fund, a nonprofit venture-philanthropy firm, released a survey earlier this year that stated 65% of educators polled are using digital learning tools daily.
 However, many do not know which tools are the most effective to help students master content.
 The research by Kirkwood and Price (2014) worked to determine if Technology Enhanced Learning (TEL) is useful and what tools best accomplish this task because we know not all devices work for every situation.
 One way to start to incorporate useful technology into your classroom is to look to the SAMR Model as a framework to begin.
 The model, created by Dr. Ruben Puentedura, has four levels that can be useful yet a simple way to assess how you are using technology in your class.